 - Learn about the “Napa River Water Trail” – a plan for docks along the Napa River drafted by the Dock Coalition in 2005 Napa River Water Trail 2005

-- Several local companies provide kayak or paddle board tours on the river: FONR doesn’t endorse any one company, but we do recommend getting out on the river, and paddling a boat is a wonderful way to connect to the river:
+- Several local companies provide equipment rentals or tours on the river: (FONR doesn’t endorse any one company, but we do recommend getting out on the river!)

 -The Napa River Watershed –